ricomaths/Mathieu-functions/README.md

 It also contains the separation of variables solution of the steady 2D convection-diffusion problem in polar coordinates when the flow is potential.
 Of course, the solution is provided in terms of Mathieu functions.

+I added a simply code to write the ce and se functions as complex Fourier series